OneEsk19/Zymoseptoria-tritici/README.md

 * readformat_VCF_FILTER_PCA_commented_G.md
   - this is the "Generalised_VCF_filter_PCA" modified and commented by me
   - in a nice readable format that displays well on github

+* snp_matrix
+  - workflow for producing and labelling a snp matrix